evagrean/evagrean/README.md

 <p>
 I'm a full-stack web developer with experience in the e-commerce sector.
 For scripts I'm writing for work I primarily use TypeScript and Node.js.<br>
 I have a passion for continuous learning and growth.
-Currently, I am exploring PHP to enhance my server-side skills, aiming to broaden my expertise as a full-stack developer.
+To broaden my expertise as a full-stack developer, I am exploring  AI-driven tools and frameworks and how they can help me improve my code quality, reduce development time or manage complex projects.
 </p>

 ---